|

 Tradeskills

-to provide guildies with the potion/elixers/flasks required to run dungeons/raids.
+with the potion/elixers/flasks required to run dungeons/raids.
+Cataclysm

 However if you’re looking to purely make some money, as opposed

-wit the release of Wrath of the Lich King.
-Combine this
+especially with the release of Wrath of the Lich King & Cataclysm.
+Combine

-with another gathering skill such as Mining or, more often, Skinning.
-It
+this with another gathering skill such as Mining or, more often, Skinning.

-likely never be left wanting for more gold except for perhaps at level
+likely never be left wanting for more gold except for perhaps for that

 Generally speaking, the crafting skills are very expensive to level.
 If you have lots